spryker-shop/b2c-demo-shop/README.md

 This section describes how to get started with the B2C Demo Shop quickly.

-For detailed installation instructions, see [Installing Spryker with Docker](https://docs.spryker.com/docs/installing-spryker-with-docker) or [Installing with Development Virtual Machine](https://docs.spryker.com/docs/dev-getting-started#installing-spryker-with-development-virtual-machine).
+For detailed installation instructions, see [Installing Spryker](https://docs.spryker.com/docs/scos/dev/set-up-spryker-locally/install-spryker/install-spryker.html).

 ### Prerequisites